 Lap-band over Gastric Bypass has been the surgical combination of choice…

-...for super morbidly obese people.
-The combination of a restrictive and malabsorptive surgery delivers maximum weight loss.
-The biggest problem with any treatment of super morbidly obese people is the state of degeneration of their overall health Typically they have diabetes and heart issues: high blood pressure, high cholesterol and high triglycerides.
+…for super morbidly obese people.
+The combination of restrictive and malabsorptive procedures delivers maximum weight loss.
+The biggest problem with any treatment of super morbidly obese people is the state of degeneration of their overall health.
+Typically they have diabetes and heart issues: high blood pressure, high cholesterol and high triglycerides.
 They also have bad backs, knees and other musculoskeletal issues that keep them immobile.
 Being immobile further enhances all health issues.
 They have no energy as carrying hundreds of pounds of extra fat exhausts their system.
 Motion, especially physical therapy and exercise, is what they need to save themselves from serious health consequences.
 Motion very frequently is impossible because of their massive bulk and the lack of energy required to move it.
-Gastric bypass surgeries are fantastic at facilitating weight loss because large amounts of calories cannot be absorbed by the shortened intestine.
+Bypass surgeries are fantastic at facilitating weight loss because large amounts of calories cannot be absorbed by the shortened intestine.
 The problem is that this blockage of nutrition called malabsorption also blocks energy and that is exactly what super morbidly obese people need and have a shortage of.

 Often the difference between surviving or not relies on how quickly the patient can get moving post-surgically.
-Renee Williams had a gastric bypass surgery at age 29, weighing 880 pounds.
-She died from a heart attack 12 days after her surgery.
+Renee Williams had a bypass at age 29, weighing 880 pounds.
+She died from a heart attack 12 days after her operation.
 Nothing could have saved her at that point.
 She had degenerated too much.
 But in many cases patients can save their lives when there is a larger window of time between surgery and potentially dying, if they can start exercising and get moving again.
 The time right after having bariatric surgery is the time a super morbidly obese person absolutely needs every ounce of energy possible.
 So if energy facilitates motion, is it wise to limit nutritional absorption when a patient needs it most?

-Gastric bypass surgery is slightly more effective than restrictive procedures
+Bypass surgeries are slightly more effective than restrictive procedures

 Gastric Plication PLUS Lap-band Surgery (iLap) – new surgical solution for the super obese